rodohanna/game-of-life/README.md

 - On the right-hand side of the page under `Pattern Files` click `show`.
 - Find and click on [4812diamond.rle](http://www.conwaylife.com/patterns/4812diamond.rle)
 - Copy the link.
-- Run the command below:
+- Run the program with the link supplied as an argument like below:

 ```sh
 $ cargo run http://www.conwaylife.com/patterns/4812diamond.rle